bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation - Yes, an analysis of NBA player charatersistics could be applied to basketball leagues at all levels all around the world

-2. Trend related to the news
+2. Trend related to the news - Yes, the NBA is practically a 12 month sport.
+Having data to maximize an NBA team's potential efficiency is largely tied to their popularity and market value.

-3. Who does that?
+3. Who does that? - The NBA league, as well as its individual franchises, have entire statistics departments devoted to advanced analytics.
+If such a dataset is chosen, my potential project will deal with a small subset of these advanced analytics - comparing modern vs traditional player position classifications.

-4. Answering a question people care about
+4. Answering a question people care about - I would like to answer the question: "Is there a benefit to classifying player postions by a more modern criteria than the traditional system?"

-5. Valuable to businesses
+5. Valuable to businesses - See #2

-6. What's the most popular?
+6. What's the most popular? - See #2.
+The NBA is very popular.

-7. Cost/Money rankings
+7. Cost/Money rankings - See #2.

 ## Misconceptions